 Travel costs can add up fast.
-Flights, renting a car, putting gas in the car, lodging and all those souvenirs the kids have to have can make for an expensive vacation.
+Flying with children, renting a car, putting gas in the car, lodging and all those souvenirs the kids have to have can make for an expensive vacation.
 But one area where it’s easy to save?
 Food!
-Looking to travel on a budget?
-Here are five ideas for how to save money on food while traveling.
+If you’re looking to travel for a little less, try these five ideas to save money on your vacation food budget while traveling.

 1. Split entrees.